 Migration Strategies

 Planning a migration for critical network infrastructure can be intimidating, but it doesn’t have to be.
-One of the best things I’ve ever heard is “We don’t plan to fail, we fail to plan” – there are no truer words when it comes to migrating your load balancer.
+One of the best things I’ve ever heard is “We don’t plan to fail, we fail to plan” – there are no truer words when it comes to migrating your Netscaler load balancers – or any technology for that matter.
 With a proper plan in place, you can reduce risk, ensure success, all while raising stakeholders’ confidence in you and your new solution.
 There are pros and cons to all strategies, and what’s going to be best for you and your org depends on so many factors it’s impossible to give you static advice.
 With that in mind, I’ll cover two of the most common migration strategies and highlight pros and cons for each:

 Forklift Migration